Many people go into forex trading expecting to make a quick buck. However, the reality is often far from this.

 Imagine that the forex market is an ocean, and you are on a fishing boat (your trading account) trying to score a great catch (profits) before heading home.
 However, the weather conditions (forex prices) are constantly changing, not just by the day or hour, but by the second.

-To make matters worse, the ocean is teeming with other fishing boats, many of them several times larger and more technologically advanced than yours.
+To make matters worse, the ocean is teeming with other fishing boats, many of them several times larger and technologically more advanced than yours.

 There is no guarantee that you will have anything to show for your efforts.